S3-working-group/s3-practical-guide/content/src/co-creation-and-evolution/respond-to-organizational-drivers.md

 A simple way to qualify organizational drivers is by checking:

-_Would responding to this driver improve - or avoid impeding - flow of value to an existing organizational driver? a.k.a. can it help or harm us?_
+_Would responding to this driver improve - or avoid impeding - (more) effective response to another organizational driver? a.k.a. can it help or harm us?_

 ---